We affirm our sustainability values through leadership, public commitments and benchmarking progress towards meeting our sustainability goals.

 The Sustainability Strategic Plan was adopted by President John Williams in May 2018 as part of his charge to the re-energized President’s Committee on Sustainability.
 It sets measurable goals for Academics and Co-Curricular Initiatives, Buildings and Grounds, Food and Dining, Energy and Climate, and Planning and Administration.

-In 2019, Muhlenberg earned a STARS Gold rating in recognition of its sustainability achievements from the Association for the Advancement of Sustainability in Higher Education (AASHE).
-The College earned the highest level of recognition received by any Lehigh Valley higher education institution.
+In 2023, Muhlenberg earned a STARS Silver rating in recognition of its sustainability achievements from the Association for the Advancement of Sustainability in Higher Education (AASHE).

 With more than 800 participants in 30 countries, AASHE’s STARS program is the most widely recognized framework in the world for publicly reporting comprehensive information related to a college or university’s sustainability performance.
 Participants report achievements in five overall areas: academics, engagement, operations, planning and administration and innovation and leadership.
 Muhlenberg had previously received a STARS Silver designation.